sgaliamov/ergo-layouts/readme.md

 If you need just a good layout I recommend to look at:

-1. [Asset](http://millikeys.sourceforge.net/asset/) it has good balance and it should be easy to switch from Qwerty.
+1. [Capewell](http://www.michaelcapewell.com/projects/keyboard/layout_capewell.htm) and [Mtgap](http://mtgap.bilfo.com/completed_keyboard.html) are good balanced keyboards that are produced using [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm).
-2. [Capewell](http://www.michaelcapewell.com/projects/keyboard/layout_capewell.htm) and [Mtgap](http://mtgap.bilfo.com/completed_keyboard.html) good balanced keyboards that are produced using [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm).
+2. [Asset](http://millikeys.sourceforge.net/asset/) has good balance and it should be easy to switch from Qwerty.
-3. Colemak not really bad if you switch D and H keys.
+3. [Colemak](https://colemak.com/) not really bad if you switch D and H keys.
 It's much better alternative than Dvorak.
 4. If you are not happy with Colemak you can look at [Norman](https://normanlayout.info/) or [Workman](https://workmanlayout.org/).
 Very worthy options.

 ## Useful links